Kentico/xperience-by-kentico-email-builder-starter-kit/README.md

     }
    ```

-6. [Register](https://docs.kentico.com/developers-and-admins/development/builders/email-builder/develop-email-builder-components#register-templates) the `ProductEmailTemplate` somewhere in your project specifying the `ContentTypeNames` containing content types for which the template will be available.
+6. [Register](https://docs.kentico.com/developers-and-admins/development/builders/email-builder/develop-email-builder-components#register-templates) the `ProductEmailTemplate` somewhere in your project, specifying the `ContentTypeNames` that contain the content types for which the template will be available.

 ```csharp
 [assembly: RegisterEmailTemplate(
     identifier: ProductEmailTemplate.IDENTIFIER,